john-org/2-react-Intro/readme.md

 export default Pirate;
 ```

 Note the render method and `this` in the paragraph.
 The JavaScript `this` keyword refers to the object it belongs to.
-Confusion around 'this' and the class-flavored syntax is a major reason the React team moved away from class components.
+Confusion around 'this' and the class-flavored syntax is a major reason the React team moved away from class to function components.

 A functional component is just a plain JavaScript function which accepts props as an argument and returns a React element.
 A class component requires you to extend from `React.Component` and create a render function which returns a React element.

-You should be familiar with class components becasue they have been the primary method of working in React for many years.
+You should be familiar with class components - they have been the primary method of working in React for many years.
 Many older posts, articles, and even the current React documentation use the class syntax.

 ## Rendering Multiple Components